gustaveroussy/sopa/docs/faq.md

 ## Can I use Nextflow instead of Snakemake?

 Nextflow is not supported yet, but we are working on it.
-If you want, you can also help re-writing our Snakemake pipeline for Nextflow.
+You can also help re-write our Snakemake pipeline for Nextflow.

-## I have another issue, how to fix it?
+## I have another issue; how do I fix it?

-Don't hesitate to open an issue on [Sopa's Github repository](https://github.com/gustaveroussy/sopa/issues), and detail your issue with as much precision as possible, in order for the maintainers to be able to reproduce it.
+Don't hesitate to open an issue on [Sopa's Github repository](https://github.com/gustaveroussy/sopa/issues), and detail your issue with as much precision as possible for the maintainers to be able to reproduce it.